- US Online Poker

 Connecticut lawmakers had correctly predicted that the Supreme Court would strike down that law, the Professional and Amateur Sports Protection Act (PASPA).
 Their intention was that another, more specific piece of legislation would follow after that decision.
 Unfortunately, disputes between the state government, tribes, and the private sector have so far thwarted such efforts.
 That knot will have to be untangled before anyone, including DraftKings, can actually begin to offer sports betting in the state.

 The Mashantucket tribe owns Foxwoods, one of only two casinos in the state.
-When the time comes, DraftKings Sportsbook, and potentially its casino as well, will operate in partnership with Foxwoods.
+When the time comes, DraftKings Sportsbook CT, and potentially its casino as well, will operate in partnership with Foxwoods.

 “This is a landmark deal in collaboration with the Mashantucket Pequot Tribal Nation as well as a critical next step to bringing America’s top-rated sportsbook app to sports fans in Connecticut,” said Matt Kalish, co-founder and president of DraftKings North America.
 “The national expansion of regulated sports betting is among our top strategic priorities.”